EdoardoBettazzi/HMM-for-Kunitz/README.md

 The material is organized as initial datasets, pipeline taking the datasets in input and returning the trained model with its performance metrics used for optimisation.
 For anyone who finds it more convenient to run the pipeline remotely, a jupyter notebook is also present.

-Here, follows some details on the methods (to dive in the discussion of the method, see HMM_kunitz.pdf):
+To dive in the discussion of the method, see HMM_kunitz.pdf